-Despite this already big wave of leaks, a 2nd wave of government documents begun with whistleblowers.
+Despite this already significant wave of leaks, a 2nd wave of government documents began with whistleblowers.
 The main character behind such leaks was Edward Snowden.
-He was seen as either a hero or a traitor of his country.
-Many important revelations came to light when it comes to government abusing its power to spy on its citizen and in other countries as well.
+He was seen as either a hero or a traitor to his country.
+Many important revelations about the government abusing its power to spy on its citizens and other countries came to light.

-Today we're facing a 4th wave: cyberweapons.
+Today, we're facing a 4th wave: cyberweapons.

-Now I start to wonder what's coming next.
+Now, I start to wonder what's coming next.

 Will the next waves be within the categories of waves listed above, or will they be of a new kind?
 That's a good question I'd like to know the answer to.